 - Pay Attention To Body Language:

 The art of delivering a perfect elevator pitch relies on monitoring the body language.
 Do you cross your arms during the introduction?
 Are you fidgeting?
-Are you using distracted hand gestures while talking?
+Are you using distracting hand gestures while talking?
 Practice the pitch before a mirror until you sound confident and composed.

 - Stay Away From Jargons and Fancy Words:

 Using big and fancy words just for the sake of it does not make you look smart; sometimes, it can have the complete opposite effect.
-You may across as phony and disconnected from the audience.
+You may be across as phony and disconnected from the audience.
 Of course, you have to come across as intelligent and emphasize what you know.
 But you also want the audience to understand what’s being communicated.
 Using jargons or academic-sounding words is certainly not the right way to go about impressing people.